abdulapopoola/Stream/api/documentation.md

 ```
 <a name="zip"></a>
 ## zip([...streams]) ⇒ <code>[Stream](#Stream)</code>
-Zips all input streams together.
+Zips all elements of the input streams together.
 Works like Python's
   zip but returns arrays of arrays instead of a list of tuples
   The nth entry of a zipped stream is an an array consisting of
   all the nth elements of its constituent streams.